 As for OLED (organic light emitting diode) displays, they save battery as they do not require a backlight panel and better visibility under direct sunlight due to the better contrast.
 But they also get old with time, resulting in duller displays.
 Fortunately, that's not an issue.
 Chances are you'd have changed your phone before the screen ageing sets in anyway.

 Curved displays are not a gimmick

-Curved screens might sound like the latest sales ploy by tech companies, but for once this is no gimmick: there’s actual truth behind the claims that a curved display is a helpful feature.
-Wipe away that look of shock and distrust.
+Curved screens might sound like the latest sales ploy by tech companies, but it’s not just superficial.
+There’s actual truth behind claims that a curved display is a helpful feature (gasp!).
+Wipe that look of shock and distrust away.

-The curve provides a better viewing angle, as reflections and distortion are reduced, even if they’re not completely removed.
+The curve provides a better viewing angle, as reflection and distortion are reduced, even if they’re not completely removed.
 Also, considering that we aren't mutants, our eyes are spherical.
-Thus, as you'd expect, they fare better when a curved display emits light that falls squarely on to our curved eyeballs.
-Well, not 'squarely' exactly.
-You know what we mean.
+Thus, they would fare better when a curved display emits light that falls squarely on our curved eyeballs.

 Shield your display panel from direct sunlight